 Keep your videos short

-Since the videos in your video carousel ads are cohesive, they function a bit like a single video.
+Since the videos in your carousel ads are cohesive, they function a bit like a single video.

-So a five-card carousel ad with 15 seconds of video each is a minute and 15 seconds of video.
+A five-card carousel ad with 15 seconds of video each is a minute and 15 seconds of video.
 That’s quite a bit of footage for a Facebook ad.
 Some might say too much.

 Therefore it’s typically best to use shorter videos for each card of your carousel.
 Keep the video on each card shorter than 15 seconds.
 However, 5 to 10 seconds is best.